K-Scorpio/scorpiosec/content/en/posts/HTB-WifineticTwo.md

 ![LuCI page](/images/HTB-WifineticTwo/LuCI.png)

-For the authentication `root` will work for the password and we are asked to configure a new one.
+For the authentication `root` will work for the password and we are asked to configure a new one after logging in.

-Under `System` --> `Administration` we notice that we have the option to login with a password.
+Under `System` --> `Administration` we notice that we have the option to login with a password via SSH.

 ![LuCI SSH access](/images/HTB-WifineticTwo/LuCI-SSH-access.png)